timazuki/TeeSmash/readme.md

 ##TeeSmash
-Created by Ryozuki with the help of Timakro.
+Created by Ryozuki with the help of timakro.

 ##How it Works
 ---